balharazi/academic-kickstart/content/talk/Interview-to-faculty-members-from-Media-and-Communication-Department-at-Taif-University/index.md

   postcode:
   country:
 summary:
-abstract: Interview as class assignment for Applied Media at Taif University.
+abstract: Interview as class assignment for my student in Applied Media at Taif University Spring 2019.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.